arulhuw/pd/README.md

 TASK 3:

 Look at the Scheme of Work in the ‘PD1 Week 1 –Module Information’ document.
 Match the broad focus of each section of the trimester to its corresponding colour in the document:
-1. Red
-    - Sessions designed to prepare for your final interview.
-2. Blue
-    - Sessions focusing on developing skills relating to applying for jobs including IT skills
-3. orange
-    - Final interview weeks

-4. Purple
-    - Introductory session

-5. Green
-    - Sessions on self-reflection based on the Career’s Express Model, gradually leading to the formulation of a basic career plan

----

-Task 4:
-1. Open the ‘PD1 Week 1 –Graduate Career Guidebook p.22-23’ pdf document on the VLE and read about the Career Express Model which forms the first part of this course.
-2. Hide the document.
-From memory, can you reorganise the stations below to place them in the order they appear in the model?
-3. Write the correct number of the station in the box.

 ```mermaid
 flowchart LR